edf-org/breathe-london-aq/geolocation/doc/pd0_geolocation_drivepassmeans.md

 *Note:* needs refresh every time UK.stage3_test updates

 >*Scripted query:* 1
 *Purpose:* This is the heavy lifter doing the snapping.
-Find the distance between drive second points and road segments, joining on polygon ID and point lat/lon with road segment centroid lat/lon rounded to 2 or 3 decimal places (a search distance of ~1000 m and ~100 m, respectively).
+Find the distance between drive second points and the nearest road segment centerline point.
+A join on point lat/lon to road segment centroid lat/lon rounded to 3 decimal places restricts the search to a distance of ~100 m (i.e. if measurements are more than 100 m away from a segment centroid, the uncertainty is too great to match them).
 Limiting the number of points that join to a segment is a major time saver.
 *Output:* UK.snap1_distance_pt2road
 *Note:* using ST_WITHIN to limit the results returned greatly slowed things down, better to join on rounded coordinates.